 Nicola Anthony is an artist & writer working internationally.
-This year she will exhibit at The Substation Gallery, Ikkan Art Gallery, and Displacements in Singapore.
+This year she will exhibit at The Substation Gallery, Ikkan Art International, The Arts House and Displacements in Singapore, and be taking an Artist Residency in London for 2 months.
 In 2012, she exhibited at the Serpentine Gallery Project Space (London), the Orange County Center for Contemporary Art (USA), & featured in shows around London & LA.
 Nicola Anthony has received sponsorship from Tate Britain, & exhibited in Tate Modern’s ‘No Soul for Sale’.
 Alongside her artistic practice, Nicola also curates and creates art events and happenings to champion the arts, and is proactive in both the London and Singapore art worlds.

 Using words as sculptural materials, & sentences as lines with which to draw, Nicola Anthony has a fascination with messages, narratives & text.
 Her practice is inspired by literary sources, deconstructing & reconstructing, mapping & memory, as well as the structure & understanding of language.